Master of Bankdam: Production

-The film was produced by Walter Forde and Edward Dryhurst, and directed by Walter Forde.
-It was adapted for the screen by Edward Dryhurst with additional dialogue by Moie Charles.
-The music was by Arthur Benjamin, performed by London Philharmonic and conducted by Muir Mathieson.
+The music was by Arthur Benjamin, performed by The London Philharmonic Orchestra and conducted by Muir Mathieson.
 There is also evidence that it was produced by Ernest G. Roy of Nettlefold Studios, according to his death notices.

 The film was made by Holbein Films at Nettlefold Studios, Walton-on-Thames, Surrey, England.
 It was produced by Rank Films and distributed by Prestige Films.